zheguang/zheguang.github.io/index.md

 My sensei are [Stan Zdonik](https://cs.brown.edu/~sbz/), [Seny Kamara](https://cs.brown.edu/~seny/), and [Tarik Moataz](https://cs.brown.edu/~tmoataz/).
 I also collaborate with Ugur Cetintemel, Carsten Binnig and Tim Kraska in the Database Group, [Emanuel Zgraggen](http://emanuelzgraggen.com/) in the Graphics Group, and Eli Upfal and Lorenzo De Stefani in the Theory Group.

 I am interested in the theories and designs of big data systems that are intelligent and safe.
 I draw on techniques from cryptography, machine learning, and relatioanl databases.
-I'm currently building an end-to-end encrypted relational database using Structured Encryption at [Aroki Systems](http://aroki.com).
+I'm currently building an end-to-end encrypted relational database using Structured Encryption at Brown University.
 With collaborators at LANL, I'm also designing machine learning algorithms to reconstruct hybrid automata for modeling cyber-physical systems.

 - [Resume](/assets/resume.pdf)
 - [Research](/research)